MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 **License requirements**

 There are multiple methods by which you can acquire a license for OneDrive.
 However, a few OneDrive features are available only within certain licensing models.
-For information about the licensing requirements for OneDrive, its advanced features, and any special licensing required for them, see [TBD](file:///C:\Users\Chris\Downloads\TBD).
+For information about the licensing requirements for OneDrive, its advanced features, and any special licensing required for them, see [Office 365 plans](https://products.office.com/business/compare-more-office-365-for-business-plans).

 ## Keys to success